-Communications & Community Engagement Specialist - Lex van der Raadt formed an interest in the environment from growing up on stories of adventure and exploration.
-His voracious appetite for knowledge led to degrees in archaeology and English, and a thirst for sharing with others all he has learned.
+Executive Director - Lex van der Raadt formed an interest in the environment from growing up on stories of adventure and exploration - as well as explorations of his own through travel and camping.
+He has worked in the non-profit space for 15 years, especially in the areas of volunteer management, operations, accounting, and business development.
+Lex has a background in communication and marketing with a MA in English from the University of Calgary.
 In his spare time, Lex enjoys culinary experimentation, creative writing, and designing games.

-Educator, Environment and Climate Literacy - Children and Youth - Nancy Selin is a nurse with a great passion for teaching and learning.
+Educator, Green Kids & Generation Green - Nancy Selin is a nurse with a great passion for teaching and learning.
 She has great memories of camping as a child and now as a mother of 3, she does the same with her family most weekends in the summer.
 A good camping weekend also includes an easy read and some bird watching.
 Her desire to learn more about how to care for our planet grew when she volunteered with her son's class on a field trip to the Material Recovery Facility.
 Together with her family, Nancy is learning how best we can care for the world in which we live and play.